DNACHUNKER: Learnable Tokenization for DNA Language Models: Methodology

 \subsubsection{Main network}

-The main network consists of 8 Transformer blocks operating on the compressed segment sequence.
+The main network consists of 30 Transformer blocks operating on the compressed segment sequence.
 Each block follows the standard Transformer design with layer normalization, multi-headed self-attention, and a feedforward network with GELU~\citep{gelu} activation.
 We incorporate Rotary Position Embeddings~\citep[RoPE;][]{su2024roformer} in the attention mechanism to encode positional information, utilizing the mean index location of each chunk.
 The main network accounts for the majority of parameters in \modelname{} and memory usage during inference.
-Note that, the main network is intended to be the primary locus of contextual modeling the input DNA sequence.
+The main network is intended to serve as the primary locus for contextual modeling of the input DNA sequence.